kimmo1019/hicGAN/README.md

 # hicGAN
 We proposed hicGAN, an open-sourced framework, for inferring high resolution Hi-C data from low resolution Hi-C data with generative adversarial networks (GANs)

+This work has been accepted by ISMB2019.
+The conference will be held in July 21-25, Switzerland.

 ![model](https://github.com/kimmo1019/hicGAN/blob/master/model.png)

 hicGAN consists of two networks that compete with each other.
 G tries to generate super resolution samples that are highly similar to real high resolution samples while D tries to discriminate generated super resolution samples from real high resolution Hi-C samples.